pozorfluo/luxury-services/README.md

 # Luxury Services
 ## todo
+- [ ] Be very careful with the ON DELETE/UPDATE cascade clause
+    + [ ] Check if/how Doctrine specify them
+    + [ ] Add ON DELETE Cascade to anything pointing to AdminNote
 - [ ] Import simplon-tp-product-hunt with doctrine
     + [ ] Study how doctrine deals with the different relationship cardinality types
 - [ ] Let symfony's auth bundle thing deal with user and piggyback profile off it
-- [ ] Be very careful with the ON DELETE/UPDATE cascade clause
-    + [ ] Check if/how Doctrine specify them
 - [ ] Consider alternative ways to handle the polymorphic association necessary for adminNote